 SAP Business Suite 7 Innovations 2016 with SAP ECC 6.0 EHP 8 (6.18) is based on SAP NetWeaver 7.50 (NW 7.50), and the procedure is load-based.
 It is not an update in the sense of the Enhancement Packages (EHPs) until now.
 It is an upgrade, as the shadow system is created from DVDs, not cloned from the customer system (compare my outdated SCN blog on shadow system: SUM: introduction to shadow system).

-Note that with SUM 1.0 SP 19, the Report RSUPG_TADIR_COMPONENT_CHECK (attached in SAP Note 2318321) will be executed by SUM automatically.
+– with SUM 1.0 SP 19 and higher, the Report RSUPG_TADIR_COMPONENT_CHECK (attached in SAP Note 2318321) will be executed by SUM automatically.

 - Unicode only